 Condition Remarks

-Some minor tarnish; all moving parts still work, but are stiff; #2: condition unchanged
+Some minor tarnish; all moving parts still work, but are stiff

 Copy Type